Asbestos - What is...

 Asbestos occurs in large natural deposits, or as contaminants in other minerals.
 For example, tremolite asbestos may occur in deposits of chrysotile, vermiculite, and talc.

-While asbestos has not been mined in Canada since 2012, according to the American Geographical Society's Geographical Review in 1967, almost 40% of the world's asbestos production is concentrated in a narrow area in southern Quebec, known as the "Serpentine Belt".
+While asbestos has not been mined in Canada since 2012, according to the American Geographical Society's Geographical Review in 1967, almost 40% of the world's asbestos production was at that time concentrated in a narrow area in southern Quebec, known as the "Serpentine Belt".

 - Building materials (roofing shingles, roof sealants, ceiling and floor tiles, paper products and felts, house siding, and asbestos-containing cement and plaster products).

 - Friction materials (automobile clutch pads, brake linings, pads and shoes, and transmission parts).